alaaobeid/Temporal-Planning/README.md

 # Temporal-Planning
-Run the planner with the following command:
+Run the planner by executing the following command on terminal:

 ./popf domain.pddl problem.pddl